eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 ---
 title: "Through and Through - Linear Regression"
-excerpt: "Linear regression is one of the most powerful and versatile workhorses of statistics, and yet somehow I’ve never really managed to understand it in class."
+excerpt: "Linear regression is one of the most powerful and versatile workhorses of statistics, and yet somehow I’ve never managed to really grok it in my classes."
 tags:
   - mathematics
   - statistics